6 Prompt Types

 This chapter covers

-- Recognizing the three message types: system, user, and assistant
+- How chat models process conversations through three message types: system, user, and assistant

-- Designing system prompts that define what the AI does across interactions
+- Designing system prompts that define what the model does across interactions

-- Crafting user prompts that provide queries or context data for processing
+- Crafting user prompts that supply the query or context for a single request

-- Applying a decision framework to decompose prompts into system and user components
+- Applying a decision framework to split a prompt into system and user components

 You have built a prompt that works well.
 It contains instructions, role, output format, and communication style in one block, followed by the data to process.
 When the data changes, you copy the whole prompt and replace the final section.